-The Community Oncology Patient Alliance Network
+The Community Oncology Alliance Patient Advocacy Network

 CPAN was created in recognition of the vital role patients should play in advocating for access to local affordable care for all cancer patients.
 CPAN complements the work of COA, which has established a record of unprecedented success in mobilizing community oncology to raise awareness of the issues facing cancer care delivery and to become politically active.

 Truly inclusive on all levels, CPAN is a noncancer type specific national network representing all members of the cancer community.
 CPAN members include patients in active treatment, cancer survivors, professional caregivers, family members, medical and oncology professionals, and members of the general community.

 CPAN brings attention to the impact of Medicare legislative policies on cancer patients, specifically the issues affecting local cancer centers.
 Of great concern is the volume of community cancer clinics that have closed across the United States.